- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 What’s the best smart helmet?

-The best smart helmet is the Sena Momentum EVO, with a fully integrated Bluetooth system that lets you talk to up to eight other riders over Bluetooth or limitless over Mesh.
+The best smart helmet is the Sena Stryker, with a fully integrated Bluetooth system that lets you talk to up to four other riders over Bluetooth or limitless over Mesh.
 Plus, you can connect it to your phone for GPS, music, and calls.
+Since all the electronics are hidden within the helmet shell itself, this lid gets a whopping 17 hours of battery life per charge.

 Is CrossHelmet real?